 Victorians come from many different backgrounds and cultures, sexual diversity (LGBTIAQ+), financial and family difficulties (including socio economic status) and so much more.
 We celebrate all diversity.
 Inclusiveness and diversity are values at the heart of Scouting activities.
 As well as including members from different backgrounds, it's important that our programs and events give our membership the opportunity to learn about diversity.
 Younger sections might start a conversation through tasting foods from different nations while older Sections have badge work tasks that encouraged members to appreciate social and political differences at a deeper level, preparing them for travel or career.

-Diversity and Inclusion will run a wide range of events and activities to promote that Scouting is for all, our Groups reflect their local community and members need an opportunity to explore and learn about diversity.
-To find out more at any time, please be in contact.
+Diversity and Inclusion will run a wide range of events and activities to promote that Scouting is for all, our Groups reflect their local community and members need an opportunity to explore and learn about.